JianPeng2022/Cloud-learning/Azure AI Fundamentals/05 Microsoft Azure AI Fundamentals: Natural Language Processing.md

 - Custom models - can be trained to identify specific fields that are not included in the existing pretrained models.
 - Document analysis - general document analysis that returns structured data representations, including regions of interest and their inter-relationships.

+### Fundamentals of Knowledge Mining and Azure AI Search
+Azure AI Search provides the infrastructure and tools to create search solutions that extract data from various structured, semi-structured, and non-structured documents.

+Azure AI Search comes with the following features:
+- Data from any source: accepts data from any source provided in JSON format, with auto crawling support for selected data sources in Azure.
+- Full text search and analysis: offers full text search capabilities supporting both simple query and full Lucene query syntax.
+AI powered search: has Azure AI capabilities built in for image and text analysis from raw content.
+- Multi-lingual offers linguistic analysis for 56 languages to intelligently handle phonetic matching or language-specific linguistics.
+Natural language processors available in Azure AI Search are also used by Bing and Office.
+- Geo-enabled: supports geo-search filtering based on proximity to a physical location.
+- Configurable user experience: has several features to improve the user experience including autocomplete, autosuggest, pagination, and hit highlighting.

+Use a skillset to define an enrichment pipeline